 The Group defines capital as paid-in capital stock, additional paid-in capital and retained earnings, both appropriated and unappropriated.
-Other components of equity such as treasury stock and cumulative translation adjustments are excluded from capital for purposes of capital management.
+Other components of equity such as treasury stock, cumulative translation adjustments and reserve for retirement plan are excluded from capital for purposes of capital management.